 Judith Chalmer, M.F.A., has been the full-time Executive Director of VSA VT since 2005.
 She is the author of a book of poems, Out of History’s Junk Jar.
 Her poems and her essays have appeared in journals such as Nimrod International and anthologies such as Under Her Skin: How Girls Experience Race in America.
 She is co-translator with author Michiko Oishi of two books of poems in Japanese and English.
 In 2001 she was the creator of a dance/narrative with oral histories, “Clearing Customs/ Cruzando Fronteras/ Preselenje,” on the lives of immigrants in central Vermont, the author and performer of “Don’t Go In There!” a one-woman comedy on racial and ethnic consciousness in central Vermont.

-Peggy Rainville, Program Director
+Peggy Rainville, Director of Children’s Programming

 Marguerite Adelman, Development Director

 Marguerite Adelman smiles radiantly in the sunshine, a blue sky behind her, a sleeveless top all suggesting a relaxed summer day and a deeply warm and humorous moment.
 We see her head and shoulders, her hair curling above, dangly earrings and glasses completing a portrait of warmth.